Mackensen-class battlecruiser: Armament

 The Mackensens were equipped with a main battery of eight new 35 cm SK L/45 guns in four twin gun turrets.
 The turrets were mounted in superfiring pairs fore and aft of the main superstructure.
-The guns were placed in Drh LC/1914 mountings, which could elevate to 20 degrees and depress to −5 degrees.
+The guns were placed in C/1914 mountings, which could elevate to 20 degrees and depress to −5 degrees.
 The guns were supplied with a total of 720 armor-piercing shells, or 90 per gun.
 The weapons were designed to fire 600 kg (1,323 lb) shells at a rate of fire of around 2.5 shots per minute.
 The shells were fired with a muzzle velocity of 820 m/s.
 As with other heavy German guns, these weapons used a fore propellant charge in a silk bag with a main charge in a brass case.
 These guns could hit targets out to a maximum distance of 23300 m.

 The ships' secondary battery consisted of fourteen 15 cm (5.9 in) SK L/45 quick-firing guns mounted in armored casemates along the central superstructure.
 Each gun was supplied with 160 rounds, and had a maximum range of 13500 m, though this was later extended to 16800 m.
 The guns had a sustained rate of fire of 7 rounds per minute.
 The shells were 45.3 kg (99.8 lb), and were loaded with a 13.7 kg (31.2 lb) RPC/12 propellant charge in a brass cartridge.
 The guns fired at a muzzle velocity of 835 meters per second (2,740 ft/s).
 The guns were expected to fire around 1,400 shells before they needed to be replaced.

 The ships were also armed with eight 8.8 cm (3.45 in) L/45 Flak guns in single pedestal mounts.
 Four were arranged around the rear superfiring main battery turret and the other four around the forward conning tower.
-The Flak guns were emplaced in MPL C/13 mountings, which allowed depression to −10 degrees and elevation to 70 degrees.
+The Flak guns were emplaced in C/13 mountings, which allowed depression to −10 degrees and elevation to 70 degrees.
 These guns fired 9 kg (19.8 lb) shells, and had an effective ceiling of 9150 m at 70 degrees.

 As was standard for warships of the period, the Mackensens were equipped with submerged torpedo tubes.
 There were five 60 cm tubes: one in the bow, and two on each flank of the ship.
 The torpedoes were the H8 type, which were 9 m long and carried a 210 kg (463 lb) Hexanite warhead.
 The torpedoes had a range of 8000 m when set at a speed of 35 kn; at a reduced speed of 28 kn, the range increased significantly to 15000 m.